carmelosantana/carmelosantana/README.md

 ## Hello World!

 Open-source software has played a pivotal role in my life.
 Providing this self-taught developer with countless opportunities to grow both personally and professionally.
 In an effort to give back I’m creating new open-source projects while contributing to those I care about whenever possible.
-This presents a unique opportunity for my children to get a glimpse what has driven my career and digital direction all these years.
+This presents a unique opportunity for my children to get a glimpse of what has driven my career and digital direction all these years.

 **About**